Amalkrishnagit/samsung-riscv/README.md

 # Motion Detector System

 ## Overview
-This C program is designed for a CH32V003 RISC-V Processor to control an LED and a buzzer based on the output from a Passive Infrared (PIR) motion sensor.
+This C program is designed for a CH32V003 RISC-V Processor to control an LED and a buzzer based on the output from an Infrared  sensor (HW-201).
 ## Components Required
  * **VSD Squadron Mini (Microcontroller)**
- * **PIR Motion Sensor (HC-SR501**)
+ * **IR Sensor (HW-201**)
  * **Buzzer (Active or passive)**
  * **LED (Indicator for motion detection)**
  * **Resistors: